 - We show respect and reverence for all people.

 - We respect each individual’s bodily autonomy: one’s right to control what does and does not happen to their own body.

 - We acknowledge the multidimensionality of privilege in order to mitigate its harmful effects on others and the ways it limits perspective.

-- We seek to anticipate our unconscious biases and assume we always have room to become more inclusive.
+- We seek to anticipate our unconscious biases and assume we always have the capability to become more inclusive.

-- We center impact over intention.
-We assume that everyone has good intentions, and we realize that good intentions do not always result in inclusive behavior.
+- We center impact over intention and we realize that good intentions do not always result in inclusive behavior.

 - M3 prohibits harassment, unsolicited physical contact, unwanted sexual advances, threats of violence, intimidation, or offensive remarks towards anyone.

-- The M3 community believes in the powerful exchange which is possible in the relation between students and teachers.
+- The M3 community believes in the powerful exchange which is possible between students and teachers.
 In respecting this dynamic, we adhere to the following principles:

 - Students and teachers should consider avoiding dual relationships with one another (e.g., student and teacher as romantic partners), in order to avoid exploitation of the trust and power difference inherent in student-teacher relationships.